Types and functions of stem cells

 Activity 2.1.3 - The two main categories of stem cells: Research task

 This research task positions students to consider the role and function of the different stem cell types and to compare the benefits and limitations of each.
-Students are required to view a Stem Cell Channel Video and complete a table-based graphic organiser handout.
+Students are required to view a Stem Cell Channel Video and use fact sheet to complete a table-based graphic organiser handout.
+The tasks are of various complexity.

 Teacher's Kit (pp.41-43)